-On August 29, 2010, we expect the shareholders of Vera Bradley Designs, Inc. will contribute all of their equity interests in Vera Bradley Designs, Inc., including Shares of Class A voting common stock and Class B non-voting common stock, to us in return for shares of our common stock on a one-for-one basis.
-In connection with our reorganization transaction, we will distribute to our existing shareholders, in proportion to their ownership of our shares, notes in an aggregate principal amount equal to 100% of our undistributed taxable income from the date of our formation through August 28, 2010 as a final distribution resulting from the termination of our "S" Corporation status.
-Upon the completion of this offering, we will use all of the net proceeds from this offering to pay in full the principal amount of these undistributed earnings notes as described under "Use of Proceeds."
-Upon completion of the reorganization transaction, we will automatically convert to a "C" corporation and Vera Bradley Designs, Inc. will become our wholly-owned subsidiary.
+We expect the shareholders of Vera Bradley Designs, Inc. will contribute all of their equity interests in Vera Bradley Designs, Inc., including Shares of Class A voting common stock and Class B non-voting common stock, to us in return for shares of our common stock on a for-basis.
+As a result, Vera Bradley Designs, Inc. will become our wholly-owned subsidiary.